IDMNYU/DM1123-VFS-FA16-DUFF/dm1123idm_coursework_documentation.md

 * Friday November 18, room 811 at MAGNET

 Please remember to bring your laptop with you when you visit a session.

+  * If you choose wordpress, set up your class website at http://sites.bxmc.poly.edu/~yourfirstnamelastname/vfs